drew-parsons/2024-fenics-proceedings/README.md

 open source initiative approved license and uploaded to e.g. GitHub or GitLab alongside an upload to archival quality repository with a DOI assigned e.g. Zenodo or figshare.

+## Editors
+* Jørgen S. Dokken, Simula Research Laboratory, Norway
+* Henrik Finsberg, Simula Research Laboratory, Norway
+* Jack S. Hale, University of Luxembourg, Luxembourg
+* Marie E. Rognes, Simula Research Laboratory, Norway
+* Matthew W. Scroggs, University College London, UK

+Each contribution will be assigned to one or more editors.
+Each editor will be responsible for the recruitment of reviewers and handling of the review process of their assigned manuscripts.

+## Review
+All submissions will be subject to an initial editorial review, and if considered of sufficient quality and within the scope of the volume, peer-reviewed by two reviewers (single-blind) who can recommend; acceptance, revision or rejection.
+The final decision on acceptance or rejection will be made by the editors.